MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fegetround-fesetround2.md

 - Return values from standard library mathematical functions.

-The current rounding mode does not affect these operations:
+The current rounding mode doesn't affect these operations:

 - The **trunc**, **ceil**, **floor**, and **lround** library functions.